balena-labs-research/python-wifi-connect/README.md

 You can specify a Wi-Fi connection you would like your device to try and connect to the first time it loads by using the environment variables in the docker-compose.yml file.
 Once this connection is established, the device will stay connected after reboots until you use the `forget` endpoint.
 If the network is not available, the hotspot will start instead.

 ````
-PWC_SSID: "network-name" # The SSID of the network you would like to try and auto-connect.
+PWC_AC_SSID: "network-name" # The SSID of the network you would like to try and auto-connect.
-USERNAME: "username" # Optional, for enterprise networks
+PWC_AC_USERNAME: "username" # Optional, for enterprise networks
-PWC_PASSWORD: "your-password" # Optional, the password associated with the Wi-Fi network.
+PWC_AC_PASSWORD: "your-password" # Optional, the password associated with the Wi-Fi network.
 Must be 8 characters or more.
 ````

 ## Securing the API